florianingerl/com.florianingerl.util.regex/README.md

 "(\\.|[^"])*"
 ```
 then this would only work for string lengths up to 3890, whereas with java.util.regex it would work with string lengths up to 6930.
 The problem is the
-*-repetition that has to keep track of group captures and backtracking options of the alternation.
+*-repetition that has to keep track of group captures and the backtracking options of the alternation.
 However a simple character class can be repeated nearly an unlimited number of times,
 so the regex above could be improved to
 ```
 "(?:\\.|[^"\\]+)*"